-- Certification: Degree in exercise science from Wayne State University, certified personal trainer through American Council on Exercise (ACE), TRX course certification and cancer exercise specialist through the Cancer Exercise Training Institute.
+- Certification: Degree in exercise science from Wayne State University, certified personal trainer through American Council on Exercise (ACE), TRX training, Spin instruction and Cancer Exercise Specialist certification.

 - Fave equipment/exercise: “Anything that helps the client reach their goals,” Gardner says.

 - Cost: $60-$70 for private one-hour training sessions, $25-$40 for one-hour semi-private sessions